anselmrothe/EIG/README.md

 This is a package for parsing/executing questions and calculating Expected Information Gain (EIG) for question programs defined on the Battleship Dataset in the paper "[Question Asking as Program Generation](https://arxiv.org/abs/1711.06351)".

-This package provide a Pure python version (slow) and a Python/C++ hybrid version (fast).
+This package provides a Pure python version (slow) and a Python/C++ hybrid version (fast).
 Both versions have the same API but different implementations.

 ## Installation